History of Air Quality in the UK - Air Quality Hub

 Air Quality Today

-While there is significant continued focus on vehicle emissions and certain sources of industrial emissions, the current air quality management field is also characterised by a broadening of focus to cover other sources such as from biomass installations, agriculture and non-combustion road sources.
+While there is significant continued focus on vehicle emissions and certain sources of industrial emissions, the current air quality management field is also characterised by a broadening of focus to cover other sources such as from domestic burning, biomass installations, agriculture and non-combustion road sources.